-Norway spends 10.1% of GDP on healthcare, placing it among the top healthcare spenders in the world.
-That amounts to USD 43 billion in total, or USD 7,900 per citizen in 2021.
-The state-run healthcare system, covering 85% of total healthcare costs, is striving for technological advances and organizational improvements in a climate of budget constraints, a rise in chronic diseases and an aging population.
+Norway spends 10.3% of GDP on healthcare which amounts to USD 55 billion in total, or USD 9,700 per citizen.
+This places Norway among the top healthcare spenders in the world.
+The state-run healthcare system, covering close to 85% of total healthcare costs, has a strong emphasis on universal access, digitalization and sustainability.
+Budget constraints, a rise in chronic diseases, and an aging population continue to drive demand for innovation and efficiency.
 The health and social welfare system in Norway is mostly publicly financed, primarily through a national insurance tax and payroll contributions.
 The national insurance, or social security, is a collective insurance plan to which all in Norway belong.
-Citizens requiring medical treatment in Norway are guaranteed medical care and user fees are limited – no one pays more than about USD 150 per year for public health services.
+Residents are guaranteed access to healthcare, and out-of-pocket expenses are capped.
+After paying around USD 350 in public healthcare fees within one calendar year, they receive an exemption card, which provides free access to many health services and certain medications for the rest of the year.

 Opportunities

-New Hospital Projects: There are several new hospital construction and modernization projects underway in Norway with an estimated cost of USD 8.8 billion.
-The hospital projects will invest in new technologies and digitalization of workflows to increase productivity and efficiency gains.
-The new hospitals are to be equipped with state-of-the-art medical equipment, robotics & logistics systems, smart building technologies and waste management systems.
-There will be opportunities for U.S. companies that have innovative products or services related to medical devices, operating room equipment, medical imaging, medical furniture, patient monitoring systems, transport, and logistics systems.
+New Hospital Projects: Norway is investing around USD 8.8 billion in hospital construction and modernization.
+These projects seek to feature advanced medical equipment, robotics, smart building tech and improved logistics to increase efficiency and productivity.
+There will be opportunities for innovative U.S. companies that have products or services related to medical devices, operating room equipment, medical imaging, medical furniture, patient monitoring systems, transport, and logistics systems.

 Medical Devices: Aging demographics and a government commitment to maintaining and improving the country’s high standard of healthcare will continue to drive investment in new medical technologies.
-The market for medical device in Norway is expected to grow at a 2021 – 2026 CAGR of 4.4% in local currency terms which will take expenditure to NOK19.2bn (USD2.3bn).
+The market for medical devices in Norway is expected to grow at a 2021 – 2026 CAGR of 4.4% in local currency terms which will take expenditure to USD 2.3 billion.
 Norway has one of the highest medical devices spending per capita rates with a heavy reliance on imports.
 The United States is the leading national supplier of medical consumables, diagnostic imaging, orthopedics, and dental equipment in Norway.

-Pharmaceuticals: The Norwegian pharmaceuticals market is forecast to grow from NOK 34.6bn (USD4.0bn) in 2021 to NOK 37.4bn (USD4.2bn) in 2022; an 8.2% increase in NOK and +1.1% in US dollar terms.
-The modest growth in recent years is attributed to the government’s restrictive policy in fixing prices and reimbursement, and the patent expiry of several high turnover brands.
-The generic pharmaceuticals market has grown significant in recent years and accounts for 49% of the market, and with the introduction of the “step price scheme,” aimed at further reducing the price of generic medicines, this is a trend set to continue.
+Pharmaceuticals: The Norwegian pharmaceuticals market is estimated at USD 3.5 billion in 2025.
+The pharmaceuticals market has experienced modest growth in recent years but has also been affected by the government’s restrictive policy in fixing prices and reimbursement, and the patent expiry of several high turnover brands.
+The generic pharmaceuticals market has grown significantly in recent years and accounts for around half of the market, and with the introduction of the “step price scheme,” aimed at further reducing the price of generic medicines, this is a trend set to continue.
 In the future, the entry into force of European Regulation (EU) 2021/2282 on health technology assessment (HTA) will bring important implications.
-The most important is the introduction of EU-level joint clinical assessments (JCAs) that will start to become applicable for different medicine categories between 2025 and 2030.
+The most important change is the introduction of EU-level joint clinical assessments (JCAs) that will start to become applicable for different medicine categories between 2025 and 2030.
 The new procedure will impact all centrally authorized medicines and some medical devices and may serve as the basis for national value assessments and price negotiations.

 U.S. companies are estimated to supply around 30% of Norwegian purchases of medical equipment.
 High end, quality products and a tailored marketing approach are key factors for U.S. companies in penetrating the Norwegian market.
 The perceived reliability and quality of a product, together with information received from health care providers and from relevant certifying bodies and professional associations in Norway constitute the most significant factors in a purchasing decision for Norwegian buyers and end-users of medical equipment.
 Due to very limited domestic production, Norway relies heavily on imports of medical equipment and increases in market demand are likely to be met by imports.